MinaStormcloud/Spindl_APL/Spindl_APL.Server/README.md

 Authentication is done using cookies and authorization is role-based.
 <br><br>
 The project uses design patterns with Services, Repositories and Unit of Work for all entities except for handling users/accounts.
-Except for checking if a user is already authenticated, everything that has to do with users is handled with the built-in UserManager, SignInManager and RoleManager classes in Identity.
+Everything that has to do with users is handled with the built-in UserManager, SignInManager and RoleManager classes in Identity, the only exception being to check if a user is already authenticated (using claims instead).

 ### Table of Contents